The esophagus-specific proteome

 In-depth analysis of the elevated genes in esophagus using antibody-based proteomics allowed us to create an overview of the localization of the corresponding proteins.
 A large number of these proteins have functions related to squamous differentiation and are thus often also shared with other tissue types that are composed of squamous epithelia.

-Proteins specifically expressed in esophagus
+Proteins specifically expressed in esophageal epithelia

-The inner lining of the esophagus is made up by glycoprotein-rich mucosal squamous epithelia that lacks an outer layer of cornified cells (as in the skin).
-Like most squamous epithelia, the esophagus express a variety of keratin intermediate filaments proteins whose function is to provide structural integrity between the cells.
-Among structural proteins, Keratin 4 (KRT4), -6 (KRT6A, KRT6B and KRT6C) -13 (KRT13), and -32 (KRT32) showed high enrichment together with the calicium-binding proteins cornulin (CRNN) and S100A14.
+The inner lining of the esophagus is made up by glycoprotein-rich mucosal squamous epithelium that lacks an outer layer of cornified cells (as in the skin).
+Like most squamous epithelia, the esophagus express a variety of keratin intermediate filament proteins whose function is to provide structural integrity between the cells.
+Among structural proteins, Keratin 4 (KRT4), -6 (KRT6A, KRT6B and KRT6C) -13 (KRT13), and -32 (KRT32) showed high enrichment together with the calcium-binding proteins cornulin (CRNN) and S100A14.
 KRT13 is primarily expressed in the mucosal epithelia, as MUC21, which is observed in esophageal epithelial cells.
 An interesting enriched protein is the alcohol-degrading enzyme ADH7, which is observed in mucinous epithelial cells of the esophagus and stomach.

 Proteins specifically expressed in esophageal muscle